bianyeyu/word-count-develop/README.md

 ## Usage

-After installing the plug-in, open the sidebar, fix the sidebar, focus the cursor on the rem that needs to be counted, and the current word count will be counted.

-## Planning

-Optimize word count strategy:
+This plug-in provides word count function.
-- Try to combine it with power up tag to perform word count for specific rem.
+It provides two tags.
+Use the slash command / to bring up the menu and type word count or word count all power up tag.
+You can then view the corresponding rem word count in the sidebar.

 <!-- TODO: Describe usage -->